Adapter Authoring

 Adapter packages should import the shared conformance suites from @runlane/testing and provide a fresh adapter or lane resource per test.
 Vitest packages can use @runlane/testing/vitest; other runners can import defineStorageConformanceSuite(), defineTransportConformanceSuite(), or defineLaneCompositionConformanceSuite() from @runlane/testing and pass the resulting suite to runConformanceSuite() with a runner object that supplies describe and test.

-Conformance covers one primitive boundary at a time: storage conformance for durable run truth, transport conformance for wakeup publishing, and lane composition conformance for wiring compatible adapters into a Lane.
+Conformance covers one primitive boundary at a time: storage conformance for durable run truth, transport conformance for wakeup publishing, and lane composition conformance for wiring compatible delivery mode into a Lane.
 Keep backend-specific tests beside the adapter for migrations, SQLSTATE or SDK error mapping, connection lifecycle, and operational behavior the generic contract cannot observe.